raferise/the-backrooms-mc/readme.md

 * Blocks placed and broken undo when you look away
 * Falling through the floor teleports you to above the ceiling
 * Walking on the ceiling removes the blocks below you (which reappear when you look away)
+* You may not perish.
+(You can only escape through portals)
 * HE COMES (uses Jitse's NPCLib)

 This plugin also affects the overworld.
 Walking backwards into a wall atleast 3x3 and 2 blocks deep causes the backrooms to be cloned to the overworld, teleporting you to the full backrooms a few moments after entering the room.